Hazelight/Docs-UnrealEngine-Angelscript/content/getting-started/installation.md

 Then install the [Unreal Angelscript Extension](https://marketplace.visualstudio.com/items?itemName=Hazelight.unreal-angelscript) from the marketplace, or search for 'Unreal Angelscript' in the extensions sidebar within Visual Studio Code.

+### Additional instructions for macOS
+For Unreal Editor to find Visual Studio Code, the command needs to be added to your PATH.

+You can do so by opening the command palette (Command + Shift + P) and running `>Shell Command: Install 'code' command in Path`.